What is Frozen Shoulder?

 Manipulation Under Anaesthesia: During this surgery, you will be given anaesthesia to numb the shoulder, and your surgeon will force movement of your shoulder.
 The forced shoulder movement stretch or tear the joint capsule to loosen the tightness followed by an increased range of motion.

-Arthroscopic Surgery: Another option is arthroscopic surgery.
+Arthroscopic Surgery: Surgery for the shoulder is rare and considered when nothing else has helped to relieve pain.
+In this procedure, your surgeon removes scar tissue and attachments from your shoulder joint Another option is arthroscopic surgery.
 In this type of surgery, your surgeon makes a small incision in your shoulder and insert an instrument with a tiny camera called an “arthroscope.”
 The arthroscope is used to remove scar tissue or release it.
 This procedure allows you to recover the lost shoulder motion.

 Arthroscopic Surgery is an outpatient procedure.
 However, your surgeon may remove stitches after 10 days following the surgery.
 Postoperative physical therapy is a must after the arthroscopic surgery, and most people restore their motion within 3 months.